The San Diego Regional Center is committed to providing the highest quality services to our community. Those services include:

 The POS standards provide direction about the kinds of services that SDRC may purchase for people with developmental disabilities and their families.
 Each Regional Center develops its own Purchase of Service standards that are unique to the community they serve.
 These POS standards are approved by the Department of Developmental Services to assure conformance with the Lanterman Act.

-How are services accessed?
+How are Services Accessed?

-The Planning Team is made up of the consumer, family members, friends, the service coordinator and providers of services (school, day program, etc.) who meet to develop the IPP/IFSP.
+The Planning Team is made up of the client, family members, friends, the service coordinator and providers of services (school, day program, etc.) who meet to develop the IPP/IFSP.
 They have a shared responsibility for looking at all possible resources and sources of funding.
-The IPP/IFSP outlines the services and supports the consumer needs, who will be providing the supports, and the source of any funding needed.
+The IPP/IFSP outlines the services and supports the client needs, who will be providing the supports, and the source of any funding needed.
 The IPP/IFSP also states why the service is needed, when the service will start and stop, and how the team will know if it helps.
 Each person has unique needs and therefore each person’s IPP/IFSP is different.

-What is the role of the Service Coordinator?
+What is the Role of the Service Coordinator?

-Other things to know about Purchase of Service:
+Other Things to Know about Purchase of Service:

 The following conditions must be taken into account by the Planning Team whenever a request for funding is considered: